-Suspected Herpes infections that show negative in culture may require additional testing.
+Please note: Suspected Herpes infections that show negative in culture may require additional testing due to false negatives or inaccurate testing procedures.
 However, a positive result by culture is a definite determinant of infection.
 Be sure to obtain the viral type (HSV-1 or HSV-2) from your health care provider.

 Because of the the need to have fresh active lesions to get an accurate result, it’s important to get a Herpes culture test as soon as you can after discovering it.

 Herpes virus antigen swab test.
 Cells from a fresh sore are scraped off and then smeared onto a microscope slide.
 This test finds markers (called antigens) on the surface of cells infected with the herpes virus.

 Polymerase chain reaction (PCR) test.
 A PCR test can be done on cells or fluid from a sore or on blood or on other fluid, such as spinal fluid.
 PCR detects the DNA of the Herpes virus.
 This test can differentiate between HSV-1 and HSV-2.
 The PCR test is not usually done on skin sores, the culture test is much more common.

 Blood Tests for Herpes Simplex HSV1 & HSV2

 Herpes blood tests do not look for the virus itself, they look for the antibody to the herpes virus… antibodies being our body’s response to fight an infection.
 A positive antibody test means that the person is definitely infected with herpes and can transmit the virus to others.
 However, a blood test cannot tell where the infection is located on the body.